VeraPancaldiLab/GEMDeCan/README.md

 GEMDeCan: Gene expression and metilation based deconvolution for Cancer

 ## Welcome to the GEMDeCan repository.
-You will find here two snakemake pipelines to perform deconvolution on gene expression and methylation data, in the respectively names folders.
+You will find here two snakemake pipelines to process and perform deconvolution on gene expression and methylation data, in the respectively names folders.
 Each pipeline comes with a readme detailing its installation and usage.

 ## Citation